Chamberlain91/Heirloom/README.md

 ## Overview

-A breif overview (in bullet point form) of each project and notable features.

-**Note:** *Some features or projects are marked with some extra text to inform you that either the project or feature is not yet implemented **(Not Implemented)**, is not complete **(Incomplete)** or the implementation is in a state I am not satisfied with **(Needs Review)***.

-*This might be a little out of date to compared actual code but since this is abstract is should be largely the same.*
+A breif overview (in bullet point form) of each project and their notable features.
+The specifics may be a little off to compared actual code but since these descriptions are fairly abstract is should be largely the same.
+Some projects will be marked `(Alpha)` or `(Beta)`.
+These represent my confidence in their stability and likelyhood to remain with the same API, respectively.

+**Note:** *Some projects may exist in the the repository that are not mentioned here.
+You should consider these projects as pre-alpha 'in early development' and not rely on them.*

 ### Drawing